Heart pounding, palms sweating, and a sick, clenching feeling in the pit of your stomach.

 Eat well, work out, sleep well.
 Drink enough water.
 Make sure you’re getting your supplements if you’re deficient.
 Get a medical check-up done regularly.
 Essentially, find out what makes your body happy, and give it that.

-For example, I read this book, What Makes Olga Run, and one of the key revelations for me stemmed from Olga’s habit of switching off artificial lights after sunset.
+For example, I read the book What Makes Olga Run, and one of the key revelations for me stemmed from Olga’s habit of switching off artificial lights after sunset.
 That’s how our ancestors lived, and it’s what our bodies are naturally designed for.
-Check out this book – it’s a cool story about a little old lady who liked to run.
+Check out the book – it’s a cool story about a little old lady who liked to run.

 7. Set up a routine.